ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 Images courtesy of Decathlon

 One thing the Decathlon range lacked was a credible mid-drive hybrid e-bike and now it looks like they’ve finally released one.
-The new Riverside 540e looks on paper to be a decent bike – it uses the excellent Shimano Steps E6100 motor (which my own personal e-bike uses) and a 418Wh battery.
+The new Riverside 540e looks on paper to be a decent bike – it uses the excellent Shimano Steps E6100 motor (which my e-bike uses) and a 418Wh battery.

 Firstly I want to say that the bike does indeed look good on paper, but I have a few reservations about the use of the old-style E6000 battery and the price.
-As I’ve said before, Decathlon have always been head and shoulders above the competition when it comes to price.
-Decathlon are bound by the new laws and unfortunately due to Brexit now have to add customs duty.
+As I’ve said before, Decathlon has always been head and shoulders above the competition when it comes to price.
+Decathlon is bound by the new laws and unfortunately due to Brexit now have to add customs duty.
 This means the price of £2499 is not competitive in the face of tough competition.

 cube touring hybrid one 400 2021

 But what about the bike itself?
-The spec is actually quite good, from the aforementioned Shimano Steps motor through to the Shimano Deore 10-speed drivetrain and the Vittoria Terreno tyres everything on the Riverside 540e is decent enough.
+The spec is quite good, from the aforementioned Shimano Steps motor through to the Shimano Deore 10-speed drivetrain and the Vittoria Terreno tyres everything on the Riverside 540e is decent enough.
 It’s just you can buy a similar specification Haibike Trekking 6 for less than £200 more and that has a 630Wh battery.

 My only other reservation about the Riverside 540e is the styling – it looks a little dated when compared with a lot of the competition.
-For example the battery pack used is the same style as used on the older Shimano Steps E6000 motor.
-This gives the Riverside a somewhat dated look.
-The one department it does very well in is weight – quoted at 21kg for the medium frame, puts it a good 2-3kg lighter than some of the competition.
+For example, the battery pack used is the same style as used on the older Shimano Steps E6000 motor.
+This gives Riverside a somewhat dated look.
+The one department it does very well in is weight – quoted at 21kg for the medium frame, which puts it a good 2-3kg lighter than some of the competition.

 Below I will have a closer look at the components.